axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 Sky Mavis holds domain auctions for unregistered RNS names that are likely to be highly sought-after, such as `adventure.ron` and `moonshard.ron`.

-To participate in a domain auction, participants place bids.
+To take part in a domain auction, participants place bids.
 If someone outbids you during the auction, your bid is immediately refunded, and you may place another bid.

 When the auction ends, the bidder with the highest bid wins.
 The winning bid is the price of the domain.